jundalisay/sp/content/en/research/descartes/meteors/discourse-02.md

 <!-- Or more accurately, like how water itself carries to the top of an alembic the small parts of those oils that alchemists are accustomed to extracting from dry plants when they soak them in plenty of water, distill everything together, and thus make the little oil they contain rise with the large amount of water.
 In fact, most of these parts are the same ones that usually compose the bodies of these oils.  -->

-### Expansion of Water-Vapor from Heat or Agitation
+## Expansion of Water-Vapor from Heat or Agitation

 Vapors always occupy much more space than water even if they are made of the same small particles.

 Water particles only move strongly enough to bend, intertwine, and slide against each other, as represented at `A`.

-When they become vapor, their agitation is so great that they quickly turn around in all directions and stretch out to their full length.
+When they become vapor, their agitation is so great that they quickly turn around in all directions and stretch out to their full length.*
 - Each has the force to push away all its similar particles that tend to enter its small sphere.
 - This is represented at `B`.

+{{< n n="agitation = more space entering the water, rather the pushing of the heat particles on matter particles give more room for space particles" >}}

 {{< i s="/graphics/physics/exhalations.jpg" a="Exhalations" >}}

 This is similar to how, if you spin the pivot `LM` fast enough, cord `NP` will stand in the air, straight and stretched.

 It will occupy all the space within the circle `NOPQ`.
 In this way, bodies within that circle are immediately struck and driven out.

 {{< i s="/graphics/physics/vapor.png" a="Vapor spin" >}}